Deniks025/PQC-ECUSim/README.md

 * ncurses: For the terminal-based Graphical User Interface.
 ## Installation
 ### 1. Dependencies
+First, ensure your system has the necessary build tools and libraries installed.
 #### On Fedora:
 ```bash
 sudo dnf install cmake gcc-c++ openssl-devel ncurses-devel